-- (i) Investment is not allowed in companies which are directly active in, or derive more than 5% of their revenue (cumulatively) from the manufacture and/or sale and/or distribution of the following goods and services: - (A) Alcohol (brewers, distillers & vintners, packagers, transporters, sellers and resellers); - (B) Recreational cannabis products; - (C) Pork-related products (food products, food retailers & wholesalers, hotels, restaurants & bars); - (D) Conventional financial services (banking, insurance, investment services, insurance brokers, mortgage finance, etc.); - (E) Weapons and defence (defence industries, manufacturers of weapons, contractors, suppliers of spyware and offensive components and systems); - (F) Entertainment (hotels, cinema, pornography, music, etc.). - (ii) Investment is not allowed in companies which are directly active in or derive any revenue from the manufacture and/or sale and/or distribution of tobacco and electronic cigarettes; or casinos / gambling. - (iii) Investment in companies which meet the following criteria is not allowed: - A. Total debt divided by trailing 24-month average market capitalization is equal or more than 33% where "total debt" equals short term debt plus long term debt. - b) Sukuk The Fund shall only invest in Sukuk as endorsed by other Shariah scholar(s) or Shariah boards with the Shariah Adviser's prior review of the relevant documents e.g. principal terms and conditions and Shariah pronouncements and/or as listed in the Dow Jones Sukuk Total Return Index with the Shariah Adviser's prior review.
-The Dow Jones Sukuk Total Return Index may be referred to as part of the selection process for Sukuk as it is designed to track the performance of global Islamic fixed income securities.
-Further information on Dow Jones Sukuk Total Return Index is available at www.spindices.com. - c) Islamic money market instruments The Fund shall only invest in money market instruments which are endorsed by other Shariah scholar(s) or Shariah boards with the Shariah Adviser's prior review of the relevant documents e.g. principal terms and conditions and Shariah pronouncements.
+- (i) Investment is not allowed in companies which are directly active in, or derive more than 5% of their revenue (cumulatively) from the manufacture and/or sale and/or distribution of the following goods and services: - (A) Alcohol (brewers, distillers & vintners, packagers, transporters, sellers and resellers); - (B) Recreational cannabis products; - (C) Pork-related products (food products, food retailers & wholesalers, hotels, restaurants & bars); - (D) Conventional financial services (banking, insurance, investment services, insurance brokers, mortgage finance, etc.); - (E) Weapons and defence (defence industries, manufacturers of weapons, contractors, suppliers of spyware and offensive components and systems); - (F) Entertainment (hotels, cinema, pornography, music, etc.). - (ii) Investment is not allowed in companies which are directly active in or derive any revenue from the manufacture and/or sale and/or distribution of tobacco and electronic cigarettes; or casinos / gambling. - (iii) Investment in companies which meet the following criteria is not allowed: - A. Total debt divided by trailing 24-month average market capitalization is equal or more than 33% where "total debt" equals short term debt plus long term debt.

-- d) Islamic deposits Bank deposits shall be placed in accounts issued by licensed Islamic financial institutions or non-interest bearing accounts.
-The Fund is also prohibited from investing in interest-bearing deposits and recognising any interest income. - e) Islamic Collective investment schemes The Fund shall only invest in UCITS eligible collective investment schemes which are endorsed by other Shariah scholar(s) or Shariah boards with the Shariah Adviser's prior review of the relevant documents e.g. principal terms and conditions and Shariah pronouncements. - f) Islamic FDI The Fund shall only invest in Islamic FDI which are endorsed by other Shariah scholar(s) or Shariah boards with the Shariah Adviser's prior review of the relevant documents e.g. principal terms and conditions and Shariah pronouncements.
+- b) Islamic deposits Bank deposits shall be placed in accounts issued by licensed Islamic financial institutions or non-interest bearing accounts.
+The Fund is also prohibited from investing in interest-bearing deposits and recognising any interest income. - c) Islamic Collective investment schemes The Fund shall only invest in UCITS eligible collective investment schemes which are endorsed by other Shariah scholar(s) or Shariah boards with the Shariah Adviser's prior review of the relevant documents e.g. principal terms and conditions and Shariah pronouncements. - d) Islamic FDI The Fund shall only invest in Islamic FDI which are endorsed by other Shariah scholar(s) or Shariah boards with the Shariah Adviser's prior review of the relevant documents e.g. principal terms and conditions and Shariah pronouncements.